 How do they work?

 Muscle strengthening exercises build up our muscles, and each muscle group requires a different type of exercise.
-The exercises we include in our strengthening routines will focus on those groups in turn or even a couple at a time.
+The exercises we include in our strengthening routines focus on each group in turn or even a couple at a time.

 Weights ‘Can’ Help

-Our strengthening routines are all about ‘resistance’ – for instance, clenching our fists to active arm muscles and imagining we are lifting shopping bags.
-They can also be done using light weights – there’s no need to purchase any special equipment.
-For those participating in our Zoom classes, we regularly suggest grabbing a couple of cans from your kitchen cupboard (e.g., tuna, sweetcorn for lighter or beans, soup for heavier).
-We have even invited people to bring cans to our onsite classes.
+Our strengthening routines focus on ‘resistance’ – for instance, clenching our fists to activate arm muscles and imagining we are slowly lifting and lowering shopping bags.
+They can also be done using light weights, but there is no need to purchase any special equipment.
+We regularly suggest that those participating in our Zoom classes grab a couple of cans from their kitchen cupboard (e.g., tuna, sweetcorn for lighter or beans, soup for heavier) and have even invited people to bring cans to our onsite classes.

 Examples of muscle strengthening exercises

-Triceps – keep your elbow against your body; straighten and bend the arm from the elbow.
-Imagine you have a five-pound note tucked under your armpit.
+Triceps – Tuck your elbow against your body.
+Straighten and bend your arm from the elbow, imagining you have a five-pound note tucked under your armpit.

-Shoulder presses – sit tall with your tummy tight, push your arms as high as it feels comfortable, then lower and repeat.
+Shoulder presses – Sit tall with your tummy tight, push your arms up as high as it feels comfortable, then lower and repeat.

 Pull and grab – Grab and pull back.
 Remember you are pulling from the shoulder blades.